[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 We will want a Taste of Hate, which will fit the build really well providing both damage and survivability.

 We will want a Crit flask, which most of the time will be a Diamond flask.
 This flask is very important!
 It generally is very important for any kind of Crit character.
 This flask must have the Warding suffix (unless our Quicksilver has Warding).
-In an endgame setup this flask can be replaced with a Bottled Faith, which will compensate the lost Crit Chance and add a ton of damage on top of that, but Bottled Faith is very expensive so it is not a priority.
+In an endgame setup this flask can and probably should be replaced thanks to the 3.13 Inquisitor buffs giving us a lot of Crit Chance.
+A damage oriented replacement would be a Bottled Faith, which also adds Crit Chance but most importantly amplifies the damage the opponents take.
+Bottled Faith is very expensive so it is not a priority.
+It's also fine to use a defensive flask as a replacement and anything works for this purpose, for example a Rumi's Concoction would be very nice to get some extra physical damage reduction and Block Chance.

-For the fifth flask we use Atziri's Promise, which will give us damage, life leech and chaos resistance, all quite useful.
-Another option would be Cinderswallow Urn (particularly for survivability while mapping).
+For the fifth flask we use Atziri's Promise, which will give us damage, life leech and chaos resistance, all very useful.
+Another options would be Cinderswallow Urn (particularly for survivability while mapping) or Rumi's (extra Block = extra survivability).
 Alternatively we can use other flasks here depending on what we need, like Quartz, Silver, Sulphur, etc.

-To be able to use this build, I suggest getting at least 160 Dexterity (we will need a bare minimum of 155 to use level 20 Blade Blast, and level 21 will need 159).
+To be able to use this build, we want at least 160 Dexterity (we will need a bare minimum of 155 to use level 20 Blade Blast, and level 21 will need 159).
 Strength and Intelligence are not so relevant because we will never have less than what we need.
+Getting enough Dexterity will be an issue to solve (but not really hard if you're willing to get Dex on something like a Ring for example).

 There are two other unique items that I would call "Core items" of this build, these are Hrimsorrow (or the fated upgrade, Hrimburn), which is very very cheap and lets us easily achieve full Physical-to-Elemental conversion on our Blade Blast (alongside the Phys to Lightning gem), and Taste of Hate, which gives us both damage and survivability.
 See above for examples of these items.